robert-lindsey/WCRP/README.md

 to compile the code.

 ## Data Format

-WCRP assumes that your data are in a space-delimited text file with one row per trial.
+WCRP assumes that your student data are in a space-delimited text file with one row per trial.
 The columns should correspond to a trial's student ID, item ID, expert-provided skill ID, and whether the student produced a correct response in the trial.
-The rows for a given student should be ordered by the timestamp (from least to most recent).
+The rows for a given student should be ordered from least to most recent.

 It's important that the student IDs are integers in \[0, ..., S - 1\], the item IDs are integers in \[0, ..., I - 1 \], and the expert-provided skills are in \[0, ..., E - 1\] where S is the number of students in your dataset, I is the number of items, and E is the number of expert-provided skills.
 For example, your data should look like the following: